Alba Menéndez Pereda

 Edward A. Dickson Fellowship in the History of Art, Department of Art History, UCLA

-Graduate Certificate in Early Modern Studies Summer Mentorship, Center for 17th- & 18th-Century Studies, UCLA
+Early Modern Studies Summer Mentorship, Center for 17th- & 18th-Century Studies, UCLA

 Steinmetz and Friends of Archaeology Research Travel Fund, Cotsen Institute of Archaeology, UCLA

-Graduate Summer Research Mentorship, Graduate Division, UCLA
+Graduate Summer Research Mentorship, UCLA

 TEACHING

-Reader, Inca Art and Architecture, Prof. Stella Nair, Department of Art History, UCLA, Winter 2022
+Reader, Inca Art and Architecture, Prof. Stella Nair, Department of Art History, UCLA (Winter 2022)

-Teaching Assistant, Art and Architecture of Ancient Americas, Prof. Stella Nair, Department of Art History, UCLA, Spring 2021
+Teaching Assistant, Art and Architecture of Ancient Americas, Prof. Stella Nair, Department of Art History, UCLA (Spring 2021)

-Teaching Assistant, Medieval Art, Prof. Sharon Gerstel, Department of Art History, UCLA, Winter 2021
+Teaching Assistant, Medieval Art, Prof. Sharon Gerstel, Department of Art History, UCLA (Winter 2021)

-Teaching Assistant, Museum Studies, Prof. Saloni Mathur, Department of Art History, UCLA, Fall 2020
+Teaching Assistant, Museum Studies, Prof. Saloni Mathur, Department of Art History, UCLA (Fall 2020)

 PUBLIC ENGAGEMENT